srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     This command should output a file list showing that there are 2 files within the directory.
 The **certGen.sh** is the helper bash script, and the **openssl_root_ca.cnf** file is the configuration file needed for generating the certificates with the helper script using OpenSSL.

     Verify that the command prompt includes **~/lab12**, showing that you are running commands in the correct location.
-This maps to the **/home/\<username\>/lab12** directory, where **\<username\>** is the user your logged into SSH with.
+This maps to the **/home/\<username\>/lab12** directory, where **\<username\>** is the user that you are logged into SSH with.
 You will need to use this directory location later when configuring Azure IoT Edge to use the generated certificates.

 1. To generate the root CA certificate and one intermediate certificate, enter the following command: